-“May God answer you in a day of distress; may the name of Jacob’s God fortify you” (Ps.
-20:2).
+“May God answer you in a day of distress; may the name of Jacob’s God fortify you” (Psalms 20:2).

-Why does the psalmist indicate that, in times of trouble, one should call out in ‘the name of Jacob’s God’?
-Why not Abraham’s God, or Isaac’s God?
+Why does the psalmist indicate that, in times of trouble, we should call out in “the name of Jacob’s God”?

-This was the start of a new process, the world’s elevation through the light of a holy nation.
-Thus Jacob’s service is compared to a House — ‘the House of Jacob’s God’ (Isaiah 2:3).
+This was the start of a new process, the world’s elevation through the influence of a holy nation.
+Jacob’s service is compared to a House: “the House of Jacob’s God” (Isaiah 2:3).
 Houses are defined by walls, separating those inside and those outside the structure.

-Now we may understand what it means to call out in ‘the name of Jacob’s God.’
+Now we may understand what it means to call out in “the name of Jacob’s God.“

-So which path should one take?
+So which path should we take?

-The psalmist teaches that during troubled times, we should take the second path and utilize Israel’s special connection to God.
-At times of great need, it is best to awaken our closeness to God with those aspects that are close to the heart and the emotions.
-This approach will inspire an outpouring of the soul before God, with a clear knowledge that we are praying to One Who comes to the aid of those who call out to Him.
+The psalmist teaches that during troubled times, we should follow the second path and focus on Israel’s special connection to God.
+At times of peril and need, it is best to deepen our closeness to God with those aspects that are close to the heart.
+This approach will inspire an outpouring of the soul and an awareness that we are praying to One Who comes to the aid of those who call out to Him.

-So, too, one may relate to God from a more theoretical, universal connection — the God of Abraham and Isaac.
-But the psalmist advices that we should grasp, not the upper branches, but the massive trunk.
-We should hold on to that which is closest to us, that which most directly appeals to the heart.
-This is ‘the name of Jacob’s God’ — our connection to God as members of the Jewish people, faithful to His Torah and commandments.
+So, too, one may relate to God with an abstract, universal approach, as the Creator, as the God of Abraham and Isaac.
+But the psalmist counseled that we grasp, not the upper branches, but the massive trunk.
+We should hold on to that which is closest to us, that which most directly appeals to our heart and soul.
+This is “the name of Jacob’s God”: our connection to God as belonging to the Jewish people, as recipients of His Torah.

-When the spiritual and material state of the Jewish people will be ready, the time for Abraham’s blessing will come, and “All of the families of the land will be blessed through you” (Gen. 12:3).
-But in times of trouble, it is best to concentrate on our own unique spiritual heritage.
-This is a time to hold on to the thickest part of the tree, our emotional ties to the God of Jacob.
-Then we will have a better grasp on the expansive branches above — our universal ideals and aspirations — as well as the numerous roots below — the many mitzvot that are grounded in the physical realm.
+When the Jewish people will attain a proper material and spiritual state, the time will arrive for Abraham’s blessing.
+“All of the families on earth will be blessed through you” (Gen. 12:3).
+But in times of trouble, we should focus on our spiritual heritage.
+We should firmly grasp the thickest part of the tree, our ties to the God of Jacob.
+Then we will have a better grip on the branches above — our universal aspirations — as well as the roots below — mitzvot grounded in the physical realm.

 (Adapted from Ein Eyah vol. II on Berachot 64a, sec.
 9:356)